azhuge233/SteamDB-FreeGames/README.md

 # SteamDB-FreeGames

-Gathering Steam free games information from [SteamDB](https://steamdb.info/upcoming/free/) then send notification using Telegram bot.
+Gathering Steam free games information from [SteamDB](https://steamdb.info/upcoming/free/) then send notification with Telegram bot.

 **Seems that SteamDB really don't want people scraping their site.**

 ## Requirements

 - python3
-  - selenium
+  - playwright
   - bs4(lxml)
   - pyTelegramBotAPI
-  - undetected_chromedriver(must install the latest version, currently 1.5.1)
-- GUI enviroment
-- Google Chrome
-  - with chromedriver installed
+  - selenium (Not using, but required)
+  - undetected_chromedriver (Not using, but required)
+- ~~GUI enviroment~~ Now it's using playwright headless mode.
+- ~~Google Chrome~~ Now it's been taken care of by playwright.
+  - ~~with chromedriver installed~~ Playwtight will install chromium, firefox and webkit during it's installation.

 ## Usage